PeytonNash/adsp_32014_final/README.md

 ---

-## Data Preprocessing and Cleaning
+## EDA, Data Preprocessing, and Cleaning

 The team tried a variety of data preprocessing methods to extract the most informative features while managing computational resources.
 Team members created user-item matrices.
-Some models were based on a subsample of 100 artists and 100 users from a matrix.
+Some models were developed on a subsample of 100 artists and 100 users from a matrix.
 Others were run on a virtual machine through Google Cloud Platform (GCP) and included the full data.
 Team members tested raw, log-transformed, and standardized data.
 The team split the data into training and testing sets for modeling.

 ---